Back

 This image is the same as the previous image except all the previous numbers are in black and there are numbers below the addition line.
 These numbers are four-seven-four-six-five going from left to right.

-To place the decimal point, determine how many decimal places are in each factor.
+To place the decimal point, determine how many decimal places are in the factors.
 In this example, there are three decimal places in the numbers used to multiply, so count three places in the answer.
 Start on the left side going right.

 All the numbers in this image are the same as the previous image except they are all the same color.
 In the original numbers 8.63 and 5.5, the numbers 6, 3 and the rightmost 5 have boxes around them because they are to the right of the decimal point.
 Down in the solution area, below the addition line the right three numbers 4, 6, and 5 are also in boxes.
 This shows that there were three digits to the right of the decimal point in the original numbers and so we are highlighting the three rightmost numbers in our final solution.

-Finally, place the decimal point in the answer between 7 and 4; this is three places to the left of the answer.
+Finally, place the decimal point in the answer between 7 and 4; this is three places to the left.

 This image contains all the same numbers as the previous image except now there aren’t any boxes and there is just a decimal point to the right of the 7 in the final solution.
 This makes the final solution forty-seven-point-four-six-five.